Move from Personalization to Customer Journey Orchestration

 The Business

-Combining orchestration with an approach like customer journey analytics enables journey optimization, a process that leverages AI and machine learning to improve customer experiences, so they can achieve their goals more efficiently.
-More importantly, customer journey analytics enables CX, marketing and customer care teams to prioritize CX improvement initiatives and quantify the ROI of CX investments.
+Combining orchestration with an approach like customer journey analytics enables journey optimization.
+This process leverages AI and machine learning to improve customer experiences so they can achieve their goals more efficiently.

-Similarly, journey and experience designers can couple journey mapping with customer journey orchestration to execute, monitor and measure the impact of specific design changes and overall experience improvements.
+Similarly, journey and experience designers can couple customer journey mapping with journey orchestration to execute, monitor and measure the impact of specific design changes and overall experience improvements.

 The Bottom Line